guardian/invoicing-api/README.md

 1. For faster feedback cycle skip riffraff by assembling and deploying lambda directly
 1. Import Janus credentials
-1. Execute `sbt deployAwsLambda` which should update `invoicing-api-refund-CODE`
+1. Execute `sbt "deployAwsLambda CODE"` which should update `invoicing-api-refund-CODE`
 1. Use postman to hit the corresponding endpoint